wbzhou2001/wbzhou2001.github.io/index.md

 ## Research Interests

-The goal of my research is to construct end-to-end machine learning frameworks that provides data-automated solutions or insights associated with reasonable model explainability to address emerging societal challenges.
+The goal of my research is to study how to make good decisions with machine learning.
+I deveop end-to-end machine learning frameworks that provides data-automated solutions or insights associated with reasonable model explainability to address emerging societal challenges.
 To this end, I expect my research to reach out to policy makers, decision analysts, and industry researchers.

 **Methodologies:** Machine Learning, Applied Statistics, Data Analytics, Operations Research<br>
 **Applications:** Power Systems, Epidemiology, Seismology